rodneyshupe/Cookbook/Recipes/Entrees/Pasta/OnePanSausageAndOrzo.rst

 Directions
 ----------
 1. In a large skillet heat oil over medium high heat.
-Add sausage and begin to cook until cooked half way through stiring often.
+Add sausage and begin to cook until cooked half way through stirring often.
 Add onion and bell pepper and cook until onions are translucent but not started to brown.
 2. Add orzo, garlic, pepper flakes, and paprika, and stir until orzo is coated in the oils from the sausage.